thoughtspot/thoughtspot.github.io/_admin/data-modeling/attributable-dimension.md

 ---
 title: [Change the Attribution Dimension]

-keywords: tbd
-toc: false
+toc: true
-last_updated: tbd
+last_updated: 11/15/2019
-summary: "The **Attribution Dimension** setting applies only to tables that are related through a chasm trap.
+summary: "The Attribution Dimension setting applies only to tables that are related through a chasm trap.
 If your schema does not include these, you can ignore this setting."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---